 The UCS Star Destroyer we will see in October will be a remake of this 2002 version.
 The details included in this monstrous ship are wonderful even after all these years.
 Few sets can give you that feeling of completeness, not even the majority of newer UCS models.

 Overall, if you get your hands on this set, you will be a lucky man.
-There are no minifigures included but a set of this scale is impressive enough on its own.
+There are no minifigures included but a LEGO set of this scale was intended for adults anyway, and is impressive enough on its own.

 Piece Count: 3104